vemonet/libre-chat/README.md

 ## 📋 To do

 - [ ] Try with 70B model
-- [ ] Try building a vectorstore from new data
-- [ ] Speed up inference
+- [ ] Speed up inference, better use of GPUs
-- [ ] Create better UI with Svelte, served by FastAPI
+- [ ] Add support for returning sources in UI when using documents-based QA